-viii.
-For dwellings containing common entry/space, the information of the fire sprinkler system, fire panel, and fire extinguishers' most recent testing and inspection dates, when applicable.

-ix.
-An acknowledgment that the applicant has received and reviewed the provisions of this Article, intends to abide by its provisions, and will include reference to this Article in any written agreement used in renting the property.
+- vii.
+For dwellings containing multiple rental units, a sketch of the property identifying all rental units by assigned number, and a sketch of the parking lot, unless all required parking is provided within enclosed attached garages or unless off-street parking is not required by Ordinance. - viii.
+For dwellings containing common entry/space, the information of the fire sprinkler system, fire panel, and fire extinguishers' most recent testing and inspection dates, when applicable. - ix.
+An acknowledgment that the applicant has received and reviewed the provisions of this Article, intends to abide by its provisions, and will include reference to this Article in any written agreement used in renting the property. - x.
+The self-inspection list on the form provided by the city. - (d).

-(d).
 Exemptions.
-This Ordinance does not apply to on-campus college or university housing units; Minnesota Department of Health licenseds rest homes; licensed convalescent care facilities; licensed group homes; licensed nursing homes; hotels; motels; or owner-occupied units, other than mobile or manufactured owner-occupied homes sitting on rented premises or lots, or to a house, townhouse or condominium which is being "rented back" to its immediate prior owner.
+This Ordinance does not apply to on-campus college or university housing units; Minnesota Department of Health licensed rest homes; licensed convalescent care facilities; licensed group homes; licensed nursing homes; hotels; motels; or owner-occupied units, other than mobile or manufactured owner-occupied homes sitting on rented premises or lots, or to a house, townhouse or condominium which is being "rented back" to its immediate prior owner.

 Section 18-141.
-Manner Of Registration Renewal.
+Manner Of Registration and Renewal.

-- (a) Other than initial registrations of all existing rental properties which must be completed within \\\\\ days of enactment of this ordinance, initial registration of any new rental properties shall be required each calendar year and may be issued jen thea calendar year basis prior tin which the City received the registration of January 1 of each successive year.
+- (a) Initial registration of any new rental properties and renewals of existing properties shall be issued in the calendar year in which the City received the registration.
 For purposes of this ordinance, the term "calendar year" means the period of time starting on January 1 and ending on December 31.
-Biennial renewal means renewal every other calendar year with even-numbered registrations being renewed in even-numbered calendar years and odd-numbered licenses being renewed in odd-numbered calendar years.
-No registration fee will be owed during the year of this Ordinances' original enactment. - (b) The City will bi-annually remind rental unit owners (or their designated Local Property Managers) of any rental unit of this requirement.
+Renewals for all registration occur on an even-numbered biennial renewal basis which means renewal occurs every even-numbered calendar year.
+If an initial registration occurs in an odd numbered calendar year, the renewal of that specific registration shall be due by the 15th day of December in the next even numbered calendar year immediately following the initial registration.
+For rental properties in existence at the time of the effective date of this Ordinance, any rental property owner who registers their corresponding rental properties within the first six months of the effective date of this Ordinance will not owe a registration fee for their initial registration of those respective properties. - (b) The City will bi-annually remind rental unit owners (or their designated Local Property Managers) of any rental unit of this requirement.
 Registration renewal forms, which includes a self-inspection checklist, must be delivered to the City no later than the 15th day of December each year due and must contain the same information as required for new registration in Section 18-140 herein.
 Failure of the City to issue reminder notice and/or failure of an owner (or Local Property Manager) to receive a reminder notice, does not excuse or waive the registration required by this Ordinance. - (c) Upon receipt of a completed registration application and payment of the applicable registration fee, City will issue a Registration Certificate for the applicable property unless otherwise prohibited under this Article or other applicable provisions of the Code. - (d) At the beginning of each calendar year in which rental unit owners (or their designated Local Property Managers) do not need to renew, rental unit owners (or their designated Local Property Managers) will complete a self-inspection checklist for each rental unit, whether long term or short-term rental, and keep those self-inspection checklists on file and will make available to the City upon request.